Empowering SMEs in Malaysia with Government Support and AI Solutions to Enhance Business Resilience

 Partner with digital service providers

-Work with companies like LOCUS-T that understand SME challenges and offer affordable, customized solutions.
+Work with providers that understand SME challenges and offer affordable, customized solutions.

 Invest in staff training